-This mitigation measure addresses the approach to installing Proposed Project facilities at nine historic bridges/underpasses to ensure that the power system supports are not attached to the historic fabric of these bridges/underpasses and avoid adverse impacts on their historic integrity and visual appearance.
+This mitigation measure addresses the approach to installing Proposed Project facilities at nine historic bridges/underpasses to ensure that the power system supports are not attached to the

 Airport Boulevard Underpass or South San Francisco Subway

 Rather than installing the power system directly onto the bridge, power cables shall be suspended parallel to and above it to ensure that the bridge will not be impacted.
 The pole sets shall support a headspan that crosses the track at the same angle as the roadway beneath.